 “Change happens when the pain of staying the same is greater than the pain to change.”

-What would you have done if you found yourself every so often feeling like you were on the wrong path?
-Do you think you would have obeyed that voice inside your head and taken a different route?
-Do you think you would have waited a couple of months or years?
-How would you have answered the call?
+What would you do if you found yourself every so often feeling like you were on the wrong path?
+Do you think you would obey that voice inside your head and take a different route?
+Do you think your fear would last a couple of months or years?
+How would you react?

-Well, one-year decades ago I heard the call to move on from where I was in life.
-It was a whisper at the time.
+Well, it took me years.
+It was a whisper at one time.
 I proceeded on the same path despite the call.
-I got up everyday, went to work from 9 to 5, I came home and I was on repeat for two decades.
-The call to move became louder and louder over the years.
-What was the call?
-BE true to yourself.
+I got up everyday, went to work, I came home and I was on repeat for decades.
+The call to move became louder and louder.
+What was the call–BE true to yourself.

 At the start of 2015, I decided that not answering the call was too painful.
 I found myself making one of the most fearful decisions ever.
 I stepped out on faith and walked away from my career.
 This moment reminded me of a sermon by T.D.
 Jakes (Secret Agents for Change).
 In this sermon he says, “When you hurt enough you’ll change.”
 This statement became very real for me.
-I waited so long to listen and act that I got in a place where not acting wasn’t an option.
-I tried to remain in the place of comfort but the pain of not being true to myself hurt to much.
+I waited until not acting wasn’t an option.
+I tried to remain in the place of comfort but the pain of not being true to myself began to hurt.

-Truth be told I made all the excuses that I’m sure a lot of people make when they are faced with having to chose between comfort and discomfort.
+Truth be told, I made all the excuses that I’m sure a lot of people make when faced with having to choose between comfort and discomfort.

-How I knew that I was ready and on the right track despite the discomfort?
+How I knew that I was ready and on the right track despite discomfort?

 - I not only HEARD the call, I LISTENED.

 Hearing simply happens.
-Listening is something you consciously chose to do.
+Listening is something you consciously choose to do.

 - Fear followed me.